 A digital image of photograph of John Nicolay, Abraham Lincoln and John Hay, circa 1861.
 Property of Sippican Historical Society

 Years after Lincoln’s birth, life, and death, John George Nicolay (1832-1901) and John Hay (1838-1905) stayed at a Front Street home working on a massive ten-volume biography of the 16th President of the United States.
 They chose Marion to be closer to Richard Watson Gilder, the editor of The Century Magazine.
-He’d promised them $50,000 to serialize the bibliography exclusively for his readers before the complete work would be published – a coup that earned Century Corporation $1 million and doubled the magazine’s circulation to 250,000.
+He’d promised them $50,000 to serialize the biography exclusively for his readers before the complete work would be published – a coup that earned Century Corporation $1 million and doubled the magazine’s circulation to 250,000.

 Nicolay and Hay were Lincoln’s private secretaries when he took office in 1861 and worked alongside him until his assassination in 1865.
 The idea for the biography came early in Lincoln’s presidency, so they’d secured his approval long before he stepped foot in Ford’s Theatre.
 They also had the approval of Robert Todd Lincoln, Lincoln’s son, but he kept tight reigns on his father’s legacy and his papers.
 Robert influenced multiple revisions of the manuscript to remove unflattering depictions of Lincoln and his family.